In Conversation With

 These will be a mixture of live webinars, and virtual events and podcasts for you to listen to at your leisure.

-See below for details of upcoming events and to register your interest.
+See below for details of past and upcoming events and how to access them.

 Available from: 10am, 30 July from anchor.fm/wateraid

 The crisis of COVID-19 in 2020 has pressed fast-forward on so many of the already burning questions facing philanthropists.
 How can they free-up funding and in what way can their support help the organisations on the frontline of this crisis?
 How can charities help philanthropists to understand how this support helps in the short-term and also for long-term systemic change?
 What do charities need to understand about the changes happening in wealth management?

 Senior Associate at Clarke Willmott LLP

 Jacqui has over 13 years’ experience in High Net Worth UK-based tax and estate planning.
 With particular experience in wills, trusts and their administration Jacqui also advises philanthropists and their charities.
 Jacqui is a full member of the Society of Trust and Estate Practitioners (STEP) and belongs to the Charity Law Association.

 Katie leads a team of 12 to develop transformational partnerships with philanthropists, trusts and foundations, towards the vision of achieving universal access to safe water and sanitation by 2030.

 Available from: 10am, 28 August from anchor.fm/wateraid

 The COVID-19 pandemic has affected communities across the world, but while there have been lots of shared experiences, there certainly isn’t a one-size-fits-all response for those organisations trying to mitigate and respond to this crisis.
 As the epicentre of the outbreak has shifted from Europe to South East Asia and the Americas, what are charities doing to help communities prepare?